povilaskarvelis/DataViz/README.md

 # daboxplot.m

 A lightweight function that plots boxplots organized by condition and colored by group.

-Does not require the groups to be of the same size.
-Can handle different input types (cell or numeric array).
-Includes quite a few essential options (data scatter and jitter, whisker length, outliers, box fill, transparency, color scheme, etc.) and exports many handles for further customization.
-Some examples are provided below.
-See daboxplot_demo.m for the code generating the examples.
+- Easily customizable for emphasizing data features and maximizing readability
+- Does not require the groups to be of the same size
+- Can handle different input types (cell or numeric array)
+- Exports many handles for further customization
+- Neat

+See daboxplot_demo.m for the code generating the examples shown below

 ![](daboxplot/daboxplot_examples.png)